Healthy Homes Assessment Te Hauke

 Healthy Homes Assessment Services

-We’re fully independent assessors of rental property, we are fully certified for each of Healthy Homes and Homefit.
+We’re fully independent assessors of rental properties in addition, we’re fully certified to evaluate each of Healthy Homes and Homefit.

 Call Now 0800 232 113